-Dress and decor from Paris
+Dresses and decor from Paris

-Designers show gowns, homes
+French fashion designers show ball gowns, historic homes

 In an age when comparatively few people can even house a ball gown, the leading couturiers of Paris live in surroundings which make their most opulent creations look like the natural way to dress.

 Some of the extravagantly beautiful ball gowns from their current collections are shown here, photographed in the rich setting of the designers’ homes.
 Ranging in size from two-room apartments to a 40-room chateau, the couturiers’ homes are splendid in color and detail, filled with fine paintings, historic pieces and sentimental trinkets.

 The decor is often reflected in the clothes — Dior’s monotone sunroom in his pale ball gown, the color of Fath’s upholstery in his blue gown.
 Schiaparelli’s strong pink in her rug, lamp and candles, as well as in her dress.
 Made of luxurious fabrics in traditional strapless styles or with shoulders newly covered for evening, the gowns cost upwards of a thousand dollars.